Revature-Staging/Projects/Python Project.md

 ## Assignment
- - Create a Selenium Script that will automate the submittal of your timesheet.
+ - Create a Selenium Script that will automate the submittal of your Revature timesheet.
  Note: Authentication may be tricky on this one, there are ways around this, and if you cannot find a solution, outline what you were able to do.

 ---